With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreJewish Family Service Of New Haven is a mental health clinic in New Haven, CT, located at 1440 Whalley Avenue, 6515 zip code area.
 Jewish Family Service Of New Haven provides outpatient treatment.
-Jewish Family Service Of New Haven offers individual psychotherapy, group therapy and couples/family therapy to adults, seniors 65 or older and children / adolescents.
+Jewish Family Service Of New Haven offers group therapy, dialectical behavior therapy and individual psychotherapy to adults, seniors 65 or older and children / adolescents.
 Jewish Family Service Of New Haven also supports seniors or older adults.
 Additional services offered at Jewish Family Service Of New Haven include family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.